 They thought kids wanted and deserved music that spoke to them, not down to them.
 So, they started gathering after their kids’ bedtimes to write songs and brainstorm ideas about a children’s television show.

-Celebrating over 20 years of entertaining families, you can watch the 76 episodes of their Emmy-winning “Imagination Movers” TV show on the Disney+, or listen to the Movers’ songs, a catalog of more than 250 original compositions, which continue to populate the playlists of families everywhere.
+Smash cut - the Movers are celebrating over 20 years of entertaining families; you can watch the 76 episodes of their Emmy-winning “Imagination Movers” TV show on Disney+ or listen to the Movers’ songs, a catalog of more than 250 original compositions, which continue to populate the playlists of families everywhere.

 While its focus is on kid-friendly themes, the band makes music that transcends the playpen.”